elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 https://microsoftedge.microsoft.com/addons/detail/thumbnail-rating-bar-for-/mglepphnjnfcljjafdgafoipiakakbin

 ## The API

 This extension uses the [Return YouTube Dislike](https://returnyoutubedislike.com) API for likes/dislikes data.

 If you would also like to see the likes/dislikes rating bar that used to be available on each video page, you can also install [their extension](https://returnyoutubedislike.com/install).

+## Mobile Support

+This extension also works on mobile browsers that support Chrome extensions, such as [Kiwi Browser](https://kiwibrowser.com) for Android.

 ## Rate Limiting and the Cache Duration Setting